 Social media is one way to advertise businesses in the cannabis industry.
 Web-based advertising is likely to give a better return on investment for nontraditional businesses.
 However, while social media ads can be very effective for some businesses, there are some limitations when using this medium.
 Like any other advertising, ads for cannabis business are products cannot be misleading.
 The advertising cannot be geared toward anyone under the age of 21 or promote irresponsible use of the product.
 In addition, the advertising cannot make any claims about the product’s effectiveness for treating any medical condition.
 On some social networks like Twitter, cannabis cannot be advertised at all.

 2. Rules for advertising cannabis vary by state.

 Although many states are making strides in the fight to legalize cannabis, it is still an illegal substance at the federal level.
 This means that the rules governing advertising are also set by the individual states that have legalized it for medicinal or recreational use.
 California was one of the first states to legalize cannabis, so it has more in-depth rules in place than many other states that are just beginning the process of regulating it.
-However, experts believe that in the coming years, more stringent rules will be put in place nationwide (much like the restrictions that were placed on the tobacco industry years after its inception).
+However, cannabis SEO experts believe that in the coming years, more stringent rules will be put in place nationwide (much like the restrictions that were placed on the tobacco industry years after its inception).
 In California, cannabis ads can only be displayed where at least 71.6% of the audience is expected to be over the age of 21, based on audience composition data.
 In addition, ads cannot be placed within 1,000 feet of day care centers, primary and secondary schools, playgrounds, or youth centers.